joergmschulz/docker-dovecot/README.md

 | DOMAIN  | faudin | the domain part of your hosts. will be composed as imap.$DOMAIN.de, smtp.$DOMAIN.de.
 Adjust your DNS. |

+## build side notes
+### exim
+for exim, see http://exim.org/exim-html-current/doc/html/spec_html/ch-building_and_installing_exim.html and https://registry.hub.docker.com/r/itherz/exim4/dockerfile
+all build parameters are set in the Local/makefile
+#### exim makefile
+dbm  = gdbm, see Local/makefile
+SPOOL_DIRECTORY=/var/spool/exim; this is not persistant

 ## testing
 see https://wiki.dovecot.org/TestInstallation